erf-model/ERF/Docs/sphinx_doc/Algorithms.rst

 * ``ppm_type = 3`` is a new hybrid PPM/WENO method developped by Motheau and Wakefield [CAMCOS 2020], that replace the interpolation and slope limiting procedures by a WENO reconstruction.

 In the remainder of this section, the extrema preserving PPM method, i.e ``ppm_type = 2``, is presented.
-Note that the implementation in PeleC is a recollection of different extension of the PPM method published in Miller and Colella [JCP 2002] and Colella and Sekora [JCP 2008].
+Note that the implementation in ERF is a recollection of different extension of the PPM method published in Miller and Colella [JCP 2002] and Colella and Sekora [JCP 2008].
-The actual implementation in PeleC is described in the paper `Motheau and Wakefield, Investigation of finite-volume methods to capture shocks and turbulence spectra in compressible flows  [CAMCOS 2020]`, and the following description is taken from that paper.
+The actual implementation in ERF is described in the paper `Motheau and Wakefield, Investigation of finite-volume methods to capture shocks and turbulence spectra in compressible flows  [CAMCOS 2020]`, and the following description is taken from that paper.
 Note that the algorithm is presented here in 1D for simplicity, but can be trivially extended to 2D and 3D.